Sawai Madhopur district: Shiv Ratri Fair

 The Ghushmeshwar Mahadev temple is located 3 km from Isarda Railway Station in Kota-Jaipur on the train route to Shiwar Town, at 100 km from Jaipur and 40 km from Sawai Madhopur in Rajasthan, India, near Ranthambore National Park.
 Annual fair is organised near the temple during Shiv Ratri.

 Rameshwar Dham

 The Rameshwaram Temple is 60 km from Sawai Madhopur on the confluence of Banas and Chambal River.
 It has a Shiva temple where a fair is held annually on Shiv Ratri.
 Lakhs of people Rajasthan and Madhya Pradesh visit here for this Fair.

-KalyanJi Fair
+Kalyan Ji Fair

 Every year the Besakh Shukla Puranmasi fair is organised at Gangapur City for seven days.
 Thousands of people join this fair.

-Chamatkarji fair
+Chamatkar Ji Fair

 A fair is organised at Chamatkarji on Sharad Purnima.